Battery charger: Electric vehicle batteries

 Electric vehicle battery chargers (ECS) come in a variety of brands and characteristics.
-These chargers vary from 1 kW to 7.5 kW maximum charge rate.
+These chargers vary from 1 kW to 22 kW maximum charge rate.
 Some use algorithm charge curves, others use constant voltage, constant current.
-Some are programmable by the end user through a CAN port, some have dials for maximum voltage and amperage, some are preset to specified battery pack voltage, amp-hour and chemistry.
+Some are programmable by the end user through a CAN port, some have dials for maximum voltage and amperage, some are preset to specified battery pack voltage, ampere-hour and chemistry.
 Prices range from $400 to $4,500.
-A 10 amp-hour battery could take 15 hours to reach a fully charged state from a fully discharged condition with a 1 amp charger as it would require roughly 1.5 times the battery's capacity.
-Public EV charging stations provide 6 kW (host power of 208 to 240 VAC off a 40 amp circuit).
-6 kW will recharge an EV roughly 6 times faster than 1 kW overnight charging.
+A 10-ampere-hour battery could take 15 hours to reach a fully charged state from a fully discharged condition with a 1-ampere charger as it would require roughly 1.5 times the battery's capacity.
+Public EV charging stations often provide 6 kW (host power of 208 to 240 V AC off a 40-ampere circuit).
+6 kW will recharge an EV roughly six times faster than 1 kW overnight charging.
 Rapid charging results in even faster recharge times and is limited only by available AC power, battery type, and the type of charging system.

 Onboard EV chargers (change AC power to DC power to recharge the EV's pack) can be: